 Eat that frog!

 Have you ever had that dreaded task that seems to linger on your to-do list, hanging over your productivity potential like a dark cloud?
-That task is the proverbial frog and one should try to eat it as soon as early as possible each day.
+That task is the proverbial frog and one should try to eat it as early as possible each day.

 The habit of immediately tackling this most important task will help you notch a win early in the day and for many people it will harness our best and most productive energy.
 Completing this task will have a compounding effect on your day by removing a large cognitive overhang while also giving you momentum for the rest of your day.